-At Knox United Church he spoke and sang for an hour to the Japanese-Canadian congregation; and at the Manitoba Rehabilitation Hospital a few days earlier, he discussed the importance and means of rehabilitating laryngectomy patients and of the role of Lost Chord Clubs in assisting and encouraging people to regain their zest for living as well as a new voice

-Mr. Yamamura, who during his week-long stay in Winnipeg was a guest of the Rev. Makio Norisue, minister of the Manitoba Japanese United Church, regretted that he could not meet the 34 members of the newly formed Lord Chord Club of Manitoba.
-In Japan, as in other parts of the world, there is an ever growing number of people who have lost their larynxes to disease, he said; and in addition to his participation at the meeting in Kansas City, the Minister of Welfare of the Japanese government has requested him to investigate the facilities and aids available to laryngectomees in Canada . . . particularly in Vancouver, Winnipeg, Toronto and Montreal.
+At Knox United Church he spoke and sang for an hour to the Japanese-Canadian congregation; and at the Manitoba Rehabilitation Hospital a few days earlier, he discussed the United Church, regretted that he could not meet the 34 members of the newly formed Lord Chord Club of Manitoba.
+In Japan, as in other parts of the world, there is an ever growing number of people who have lost their larynxes to disease, he said; and in addition to his participation at the meeting in Kansas City, the Minister of Welfare of the Japanese governof bed care just to rid themselves of an implacable disease.